kaaroll99/HueTweaker/README.md

 Change the color of your username with a single command.

+- 🖌️ Set/change the username color using hex code or CSS color name.
+- 🗑️ Remove the username color.
+- 🔎 Get color information (HEX, RGB, HSL, CMYK, Integer).
+- ⚙️ Manage the color of a specific user's username.
+- 💫 Set the top role for color roles
+- 📋 JSON to Discord embed conversion.

 ## User commands:
 - `/help` - Information about the bot and a list of available commands
 - `/set` - Set/change the username color using hex code or CSS color name.